Somatic THERAPy Sessions

 If you've ever felt stuck in patterns of anxiety, shutdown, people-pleasing, or emotional overwhelm—you're not alone.
 These aren't personal failings; they’re signs your nervous system may be operating in survival mode.

 Somatic therapy offers a way to gently shift out of these patterns by working with the body, not against it.
-While traditional talk therapy can be powerful, some healing simply lives deeper—in your felt sense, your breath, your movement, your inner rhythms.
+While traditional talk therapy can help us understand our experience — understanding alone doesn't always reach the place where the body is still braced, still waiting for the danger to pass.

 This work is not about pushing or fixing—it’s about creating the conditions for your system to soften, unwind, and come into alignment with its natural intelligence.
-We go slowly, so as not to reinforce patterns of urgency or overwhelm.
-Healing happens in the space of safety and presence.

 A Somatic practice begins when we start examining the current state of our relationship to our bodies….